volkodava/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to start from the NVIDIA model because it was recommended in classes.
+The overall strategy for deriving a model architecture was to start from the NVIDIA model because it was recommended in class.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that I've added an additional dropout layer to avoid overfitting after the convolution layers and adjusted dataset based histogram distribution fit line.
+To combat the overfitting, I modified the model so that I've added an additional dropout layer to avoid overfitting after the convolution layers and adjusted dataset based on histogram distribution fit line.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track where there was a sharp curve and low-contrast roadside.
 To improve the driving behavior in these cases, I was playing with number of histogram bins which I do use to tune angles and angle correction value for left and right images.